 - Implement strategies for concept buy-in.

 About Chantell Cooley

-Chantell Cooley is the co-founder of Columbia Southern University, senior vice president and co-owner of Columbia Southern Education Group, and C.E.O. of Waldorf University.
+Chantell Cooley is the co-founder of Columbia Southern University, senior vice president and co-owner of Columbia Southern Education Group.
 Since 1989, Chantell has leveraged her knack for interpersonal communication and leadership skills to encourage adult learners to fulfill their goals through higher education.
 During her tenure with CSU, Cooley led initiatives throughout the organization including the implementation of the university’s unique customer service model and learning partnership program.
 Chantell is also an author, speaker and host of her own show—Moving Forward.